 "We'll survive," she said instead.

 "Maybe.
 But mom's right about one thing: we do need friends here.
-And if we don't get any, things will be very hard for us."
+And if we don't get any, things are really going to suck."

 Quinn refused to talk after that.
 Daria took off her glasses again, crawled into her bed, and blew out the last candle.
-Darkness sometimes healed wounds—she remembered Quinn occasionally, always indirectly and circuitously, admitting fear or error in the long back in their old Stirk home.
-Hell, sometimes Daria did.
+Darkness sometimes healed wounds—she remembered Quinn occasionally, always indirectly and circuitously, admitting fear or error in the long winter nights back in their old Stirk home.
+Hell, occasionally Daria did.

 But only silence that night, Quinn soon breathing peacefully in her own bed on the other side of the room.
-Sounds of the city still rose up to their window.
-Down below, porters spoke in the guttural Dunmer tongue and guar claws clicked on the paving stones.
-Still that endless sour smell, a hundred plates of insect mash letting off their stench into the night sky.
+Unceasing, the sounds of the city rose up to their window.
+Porters spoke in harsh Dunmer voices and guar claws clicked on the paving stones.
+Worse then the noise was the endless sour smell, a hundred plates of insect mash letting off their stench into the night sky.

 "Hey there, kiddo!"

-Jake didn't even look up from the kitchen table as Daria walked into the first floor, still rubbing the sleep from her eyes.
+Dad didn't even look up from the kitchen table as Daria walked down to the first floor, still rubbing the sleep from her eyes.
 The morning sun, made lurid by Red Mountain's fumes, cast crimson rays through the kitchen's slot-like windows.

 "Morning," Daria mumbled, her voice barely comprehensible.